How to build your wedding budget

 Time it right

-The most popular months to get married are usually September and October, and the most popular day is Saturday.
+Consider timing your wedding based on the off-season to help lower venue costs.
 Venues tend to be much more expensive and harder to book during these times because they are so high in demand.
 If you have flexibility, try planning your wedding during a different season or day of the week.
 If you plan to have your wedding on a Friday or Sunday, you may be able to pay a fraction of the price for a Saturday night venue.

 If you're going to have vendors for your wedding, compare prices and check out different options online.
 Negotiate as you can to get the best vendors at the right price.